bnhpham/speech-recognition/README.md

 # Grundlagen der automatischen Spracherkennung WiSe 2025 Programmierpraktikum

 This project was carried out as a programming practical as part of the course "Grundlagen der automatischen Spracherkennung" (Foundations of Automatic speech Recognition) at TU Berlin.
-It implements a gender classification network distinguishing between male and female voices as well as a hybrid DNN/HMMs for automatic digit transcription.
+It implements a gender classification network distinguishing between male and female voices as well as hybrid DNN/HMMs for automatic digit transcription.

 ## Key Features
 - **Handcrafted Feature Extraction**: Implementation of speech processing algorithms including Short-Time Fourier Transform (STFT), Mel filterbanks, and Mel-Frequency Cepstral Coefficients (MFCC) supplemented with first and second derivatives as well as temporal context windowing.